Flight-Free-UK/flight_free_uk_website/source/posts/2021-podcast-series-cop26.html.markdown

 It’s important that the conference is open and transparent, and that societal groups such as NGOs can be at the conference not only to observe what is going on but also push for more ambitious climate goals.
 That’s especially important because there will be a lot of people there lobbying for the fossil fuel industry or the aviation industry.
 It’s important to balance their voices out with voices that have the common good in mind.

-> "It’s important the conference is open and transparent, and NGOs can be at the conference to observe what is going on but push for more ambitious climate goals."
+> "It’s important the conference is open and transparent, and that societal group can be there to push for more ambitious climate goals."

 It’s especially important for youth to join these conferences, and people from regions that are already affected by climate change, to show world leaders that policies need to be made for them.